-NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/ local government, or the institution.
+NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants include Federal Pell grants and other federal grants.
 Any loans include federal loans and other loans awarded to students.
-For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes.
+Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
 N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.